productiveAnalytics/dbt_with_airflow/dbt/jaffle_shop/README.md

 $ dbt docs generate
 ```

-10. View the documentation for the project:
+10. View the documentation for the project: (Note: it opens localhost:8080 so ensure that port is avaialbel.
+You may want to do "astro dev stop" before bringing up the Lineage Graph)
 ```bash
 $ dbt docs serve
 ```